Mamre: Names and events

-Mamre is the site where Abraham pitched tents for his camp and built an altar in Abraham and Lot's conflict, and was brought divine tidings in the guise of three angels of Sarah's pregnancy in Genesis|18:1-15.
+Mamre is the site where Abraham pitched tents for his camp and built an altar, following his separation from Lot, his nephew, and where he was brought divine tidings in the guise of three angels who promised that Sarah, his wife, would become pregnant in Genesis 18:1-15.

-Genesis 13:18 has Abraham settling by 'the great trees of Mamre'.
+reports that Abraham settled "near the great trees of Mamre at Hebron".
 The original Hebrew tradition appears, to judge from a textual variation conserved in the Septuagint, to have referred to a single great oak tree, which Josephus called Ogyges.
 Mamre may have been an Amorite, a tribal chieftain after whom a grove of trees was named.
 Genesis connected it with Hebron or a place nearby that city.
 Mamre has frequently been associated with the Cave of the Patriarchs.
 According to one scholar, there is considerable confusion in the Biblical narrative concerning not only Mamre, but also Machpelah, Hebron and Kiryat Arba, all four of which are aligned repeatedly.
 In Genesis, Mamre is also identified with Hebron itself.
 The Christian tradition of identifying a ruined site surrounded by walls and called in Arabic Rāmet el-Ḥalīl ('Hill of the Friend', meaning: "the friend of God", i.e. Abraham), with the Old Testament Mamre, goes back to the earliest Christian pilgrims in the 4th century CE, and connects to a tradition from the time of Herod (1st century BCE).